fstnetwork/module-api/API_Reference/Issuer/getSmartVoucherInfo.md

           - Smart Voucher ID.
 ID is a global identifier.
         - **`token`**\<Token>
           - **`id`** \<string>
-            - Smart Token ID.
+            - ID of the Smart Token which the Smart Voucher .
 ID is a global identifier.
         - **`contractAddress`** \<string>
           - The Smart Voucher contract address.
         - **`transactionHash`** \<string>